What is application delivery?

 Here are some of the benefits of a cloud-based application delivery system:

 • Reduced costs: Because you’re only paying for what you consume, you’ll spend less.
 Also, support costs will be reduced because your application will be running at full performance capacity.
 A cloud-based system also saves on hardware acquisition and maintenance costs.

 • Simplified infrastructure: You won’t need as much hardware or in-house servers, and the resulting cloud-based system will be more scalable without needing to compromise on quality.

 • Increased efficiency: Applications with cloud-based, optimized infrastructure will perform faster, use fewer resources, and deliver improved functionality.

-Application delivery can help your organization distribute its web-based applications and solutions to all users, wherever they are and whatever device they are accessing them on.Watch a Free Demo Back to Glossary
+Application delivery can help your organization distribute its web-based applications and solutions to all users, wherever they are and whatever device they are accessing them on.Start Free Trial Back to Glossary